Tax Lien Withdrawal

 What is Tax Lien Withdrawal?

-You may be eligible for a Tax Lien Withdrawal if you have entered into a direct debit installment agreement or have come to some sort of an agreement regarding your tax debt with the IRS.
 The IRS places a tax lien on property or assets when you fail to pay a tax debt.
-A tax lien withdrawal makes it easier to sell your property or assets if you have a federal tax lien placed on them as it removes the Public Notice of Federal Tax Lien from the asset in question.
-This means that the IRS is no longer in competition with other creditors.
+A tax lien withdrawal makes it easier to sell your property or assets if you have a federal tax lien placed on them.
+Furthermore, the lien withdrawal removes the Public Notice of Federal Tax Lien from the asset in question.
+In other words, the IRS is no longer in competition with other creditors.
+Moreover, you may be eligible for a Lien Withdrawal if you have entered into a direct debit installment agreement.
+Another method is to come to some sort of an agreement regarding your tax debt with the IRS.

-In addition to meeting the above criteria, you must provide documentation to support the claim as well as a list of financial institutions that you would like to have notified of the withdrawal of the tax lien.
+In addition to meeting the above criteria, you must provide documentation to support the claim.
+Moreover, you must list the financial institutions to be notified of the withdrawal of the tax lien.
+In conclusion, lien withdrawals can be very complicated.
+The best advice is to consult a tax professional to prevent any missteps.
 Visit our page explaining our tax problem resolution services for more information.

 What Is A Direct Debit Installment Agreement?

-The key to most eligibility requirements is the entering into a direct debit installment agreement, even if you still have a tax debt.
+The key to most eligibility requirements is the entering into a direct debit installment agreement.
+This true even if you still have a tax debt.
 A direct debit installment agreement is simple: installment payments are paid directly from your bank.
 You can simply set this up online through the IRS website.

 It is best to consult a tax professional to determine if this is the best option for your situation.
 A tax professional can assist you with the filing of the withdrawal of tax lien.
-Give us a call today to consult with a tax professional about your situation as to whether a Tax Lien Withdrawal is advantageous for you.
+Call today to consult with a tax professional about your situation.